kaeptnjoda/baboon/README.md

 ### Github login

 The website supports Github signup but you'll need to register an application on Github first if you want to try it out locally.
 Go to `https://github.com/settings/applications` and click "Register new application".
-Fill in the fields with pretty much anything except for the callback one: this needs to be your localhost address, e.g. `http://localhost:3000`
+Fill in the fields with pretty much anything except for the callback one: this needs to be your localhost address, e.g. `http://localhost:3000`.
+Click "Register application".
+You're alsmost done.
+Now copy the client ID and client secret into your `config/settings.json` file as values for `githubClientId` and `githubSecret` respectively.
+Github login should work for you now.